mtlkmoses-hue/covid19-progression-forecasting/README.md

 scikit-learn (Model evaluation)

 # How to Run the Project
-Clone the Repository: git clone [Your-Repository-Link-Here] Install Dependencies: pip install pandas matplotlib seaborn statsmodels scikit-learn Data Setup: Ensure the global confirmed cases and fatalities CSV files are in the root directory.
+Clone the Repository: git clone
+Install Dependencies: pip install pandas matplotlib seaborn statsmodels scikit-learn Data Setup: Ensure the global confirmed cases and fatalities CSV files are in the root directory.
 Execute: Open covid_forecast.ipynb in Jupyter Notebook and run all cells sequentially.